colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-09-56-43-777009-c-multithreading-cookbook-by-milos-ljumovic.md

 share: true
 ---

 Are you looking to dive into the world of multithreading with C++?
-Look no further than "C++ Multithreading Cookbook" by Milos Ljumovic.
+Look no further than "C++ Multithreading Cookbook by Milos Ljumovic.
 This comprehensive book is packed with practical recipes and guidance to help you master the art of multithreading in C++.

 ## Enhance Performance with Multithreading